Stanislav Markelov in his words and others'

 In what turned out to be the final years of his life, Markelov spent a significant amount of time defending the interests of Russian anti-fascists and their families.
 As political repression picks up in Russia, this year’s 19 January events will pay particular attention to repression faced by left-wing activists.

-To show western readers how active and in flux Russian society was during the 1990s and 2000s - and to showcase the strategic thought of an under-appreciated and historic figure - the authors, Giuliano Vivaldi and Thomas Rowley, collect and present a selection of Markelov’s texts and interviews in English translation for the first time here.
+To show western readers how active and in flux Russian society was during the 1990s and 2000s - and to showcase the strategic thought of an under-appreciated and historic figure - we collect and present a selection of Markelov’s texts and interviews in English translation for the first time here.
 These texts span Markelov’s reflection on trade union and student activism, Soviet nostalgia, Russia’s place in the global economy, corrosive patriotism and the state and revolutionary maximalism.

 Undoubtedly, Markelov would have been at the forefront of the solidarity and defence campaigns for all whose lives are touched by political repression in Russia today.